david-zwicker/sensing-normalized-results/README.md

 The python code should run under version 2 and 3 if the following additional packages are installed:

-To run the code, the following python packages might be nes
+To run the code, the following python packages might be necessary.

 Package     | Usage
 ------------|-------------------------------------------